-Six members of the Oversight Committee have volunteered to serve as the Fund’s Allocations Committee.
-The Allocations Committee will develop the application process, review funding requests and select grantees.
-Due to the urgency of the situation and the stretched capacity of potential grantee organizations, the intention is to keep the application minimal while making sure we receive the information necessary to make informed decisions and process grant payments.
+Six members of the Steering Committee have volunteered to serve as the Fund’s Allocations Committee.
+The Allocations Committee will advise the Crossroads Fund as it develops the application process, reviews funding requests and selects grantees.
+Due to the urgency of the situation and the stretched capacity of potential grantee organizations, the intention is to keep the application minimal while making sure the Crossroads Fund receives the information necessary to make informed decisions and process grant payments.

 Crossroads Fund will manage and administer all financial transactions, including receiving grants from funders, dispersing funds to grantees, and maintaining an ongoing budget reflecting income and expenses.
-As a purpose-specific collaborative fund housed at Crossroads Fund, this Fund would be subject to Crossroad’s standard policies and practices.
+As a purpose-specific collaborative fund housed at Crossroads Fund, this Fund is subject to Crossroad’s standard policies and practices.

 We will raise and grant $3M, with at least $1M of that distributed by December 2020 and the remaining funds granted in calendar year 2021.
 This would allow for immediate rapid-response funding as well as ongoing support for longer-term organizing.